yairgil/Docker-Provider/otelcollector/deploy/README.md

     You can also download to this tool and run this command for your prometheus config before adding to the configmap, to save some time.

 #### Step 8 :  Deploy the Prometheus-collector agent
 Provide your cluster name as value for ```CLUSTER``` environment variable in deployment file (prometheus-collector.yaml).
-This will be added as a label ```cluster``` to every metric collected from this cluster and deploy the prometheus collector (prometheus-collector.yaml) [Prometheus-collector will run in kube-system namespace as a singleton replica]
+This will be added as a label ```cluster``` to every metric collected from this cluster.
+Now you are ready to deploy the prometheus collector (prometheus-collector.yaml) by running the below kubectl commsnd.
+[Prometheus-collector will run in kube-system namespace as a singleton replica]
 ```shell kubectl apply -f prometheus-collector.yaml ```